 - tell you why we are holding it

-If your request concerns your present or past experience as either a Childrens or Adults Social Care records then please see Access to Personal Files information in Social Care.
+If your request concerns your present or past experience as either a child known to Children’s Social Care or to Adult Social Care then please see Access to Personal Files information in Social Care.

 If your request is outside of the two Social Care departments then please read the Frequently Asked Questions (FAQs About Your Records) below.